Sustainability

 • GAC companies around the world actively supported the Volvo Ocean Race's #cleanseas campaign with many companies and colleagues committing to make a difference at cleanseas.org/pledge.

-• GAC companies in Belgium, Greece, Netherlands and the UK have joined the Green Award (GA) Foundation.
+• GAC companies in Greece and the UK have joined the Green Award (GA) Foundation.
 GA-certified ships that use GAC’s ship agency services at ports in those countries can claim a discount on agency fees.

 • In 2019, GAC Pindar and visiting professional sailors joined a clean-up exercise of an inner-city beach in Southampton with the aim of formulating a long-term plan for the site.